oddbird/oddleventy/content/blog/2025/oddcontrast-guide.md

 ---
-title: A Guide to Using OddContrast
+title: Make the Web a More a Colorful Place!
-sub: A modern color tool
+sub: A guide to using new color spaces & formats with OddContrast
 author: oddbird
 date: 2025-06-05
 tags: